Matthew Harrison - Apr 19 2017

 Calibrating extrusion multiplier

-Now that we know the right amount of filament is being fed into the hotend by the extruder mechanism, we need to make sure that the filament being extruded is the same amount as what our slicer thinks it is.
-We can do this by printing a single perimeter cube and checking if the width of the walls are the same as our extrusion width.
+Now that we know the right amount of filament is being fed into the hotend by the extruder mechanism, we can further calibrate based on how the plastic flows from the nozzle.
+We can do this by printing a single perimeter cube and adjusting the extrusion multiplier so that the width of the walls is the same as the extrusion width set in the slicer.

-For example, since my walls first came out as 0.5 mm even though I set my extrusion width to 0.45 mm, my extrusion multiplier would need to be changed to
+For example, since my walls first came out as 0.5 mm even though my extrusion width is set to 0.45 mm, my extrusion multiplier would need to be changed to (1 × 0.45) / 0.5 = 0.9.